lucasdicioccio/deptrack-project/README.md

 # Goal of DepTrack.

-Please read individual subprojects descriptions below until I find time to write some abstract here.

-TODO: write a mini intro
+DepTrack is an approach more than a tool.
+The key finding of the DepTrack approach is that programs _logs are more useful when shaped like a tree_ than when shaped like a sequence.
+Using such an approach, rather than manually connecting nodes in a graph, one can focus on computing a value which describes a high-level goal and _records_ a tree of dependencies used during the computation.

 # Using DepTrack

-TODO: write a mini intro, a tutorial, and link to it;
+TODO: write a mini tutorial, and link to it;
 for now the gist is:
 - clone the repo
 - stack install the repo